rodburns/rodburns.github.io/README.md

 # 2025

-* Organized and hosted the UXL Foundation Mini Summit at the Linux Foundation Open Source Summit https://ossna2025.sched.com/event/1zwlS/unified-acceleration-uxl-foundation-mini-summit-additional-fee-pre-registration-required?iframe=no&w=100%&sidebar=yes&bg=no
+* Organized and hosted the UXL Foundation Mini Summit [at the Linux Foundation Open Source Summit](https://ossna2025.sched.com/event/1zwlS/unified-acceleration-uxl-foundation-mini-summit-additional-fee-pre-registration-required?iframe=no&w=100%&sidebar=yes&bg=no)
-* Recordings of the Mini Summit presentations are available on YouTube. https://www.youtube.com/watch?v=XPeNjXgjgso&list=PL1y7wPjc4JtG7Xjf5GT_QnHYu4u-_wONP
+* Recordings of the Mini Summit presentations are [available on YouTube](https://www.youtube.com/watch?v=XPeNjXgjgso&list=PL1y7wPjc4JtG7Xjf5GT_QnHYu4u-_wONP)

 # 2024

-* I wrote the [Annual Report for the UXL Foundation in 2024] outlining achievements for the year(https://oneapi.io/wp-content/uploads/2024/12/UXL-Foundation-Annual-Report-2024.pdf)
+* I wrote the [Annual Report for the UXL Foundation in 2024](https://oneapi.io/wp-content/uploads/2024/12/UXL-Foundation-Annual-Report-2024.pdf) outlining achievements for the year
 * I was filmed doing an [interview at SC24 on the UXL Foundation](https://www.youtube.com/watch?v=X3gu47iTmVM&t=35s&pp=ygUNcm9kIGJ1cm5zIHV4bA%3D%3D)
 * I presented on the UXL Foundation [at ISC24](https://youtu.be/eNNiqJM8AXY?si=LdfsL3yjDIzcfprj&t=537) which was picked up by analysts like [Addison Snell](https://x.com/addisonsnell/status/1790427152036335631)
-* I worked with the Khronos Group to sign a liaison agreement with the UXL Foundation, announced in [this post](https://www.khronos.org/blog/uxl-foundation-khronos-liaison-on-the-sycl-and-safety-critical-systems picked up in the press https://www.eenewseurope.com/en/uxl-khronos-team-on-portable-safety-critical-sycl/)
+* I worked with the Khronos Group to sign a liaison agreement with the UXL Foundation, announced in [this post](https://www.khronos.org/blog/uxl-foundation-khronos-liaison-on-the-sycl-and-safety-critical-systems) picked up [in the press](https://www.eenewseurope.com/en/uxl-khronos-team-on-portable-safety-critical-sycl/)
 * I wrote about the goals of the UXL Foundation and why the community should get involved in the [Parallel Universe online magazine](https://www.intel.com/content/www/us/en/developer/articles/news/unified-acceleration-uxl-foundation.html)
 * My team hosted a hackathon for the Dirac UK high performance community and [wrote about it](https://codeplay.com/portal/news/2024/06/26/hosting-the-dirac-hackathon)